hider/mongoway/README.md

 - `createIndex`: Create an index on a collection.
 - `dropIndex`: Drop an index from a collection.

+## Usage

+Make sure you have Java 21 available on your system.
+Download the latest release from the [releases page](https://github.com/hider/mongoway/releases) and extract it to a folder.

+Launch the command line tool using `bin/mongoway`.

 ## License

 This project is licensed under _GNU General Public License v3.0_, see [LICENSE](/LICENSE).